 Since its development last year, the Small Ruminant Toolbox has been distributed to several hundred Extension agents across the Southern region and training workshops have been conducted in Georgia, Tennessee, Arkansas, Oklahoma, and Kentucky.
 It’s estimated that 800 producers to date have been reached through the training programs and the Toolbox resources.

 Additional project participants include Margo Hale with NCAT; Kenneth Andries, Kentucky State University; Steve Hart, Langston University; Susan Schoenian, Maryland Cooperative Extension Service; and Dianne Hellwig, Dianne Hellwig Consulting.

-Portions of the Small Ruminant Toolbox are available online at the NCAT website at https://attra.ncat.org/attra-pub/livestock/livestock.html#sheep_goat.
-For additional information on the Small Ruminant Toolbox, contact Linda Coffey at email@example.com or call ATTRA at 800-346-9140.
+The Small Ruminant Toolbox is available online at www.sare.org/ruminant-toolbox.
+For additional information on the Small Ruminant Toolbox, contact Linda Coffey at firstname.lastname@example.org or call ATTRA at 800-346-9140.

 Want more information?
 See the related SARE grant(s) ES08-089, Toolbox for Small Ruminant Educators: Building on the Small Ruminant Resource Manual.